-As for me, on my ten day trip in April ’15, I had an opportunity to fall in love with this underrated Western European country.
-I split my time between Lisbon and Porto, and oh my god, I need to return.
+While in Portugal, I split my time between Lisbon and Porto, and oh my god, I need to return.
 I wanna visit Coimbra, the southern Algarve, and Evora in the west, as well as return to Lisbon.
 The list goes on forever, my friends.

 Sure, Portugal is small, only about five times larger than New Jersey, but the vibrance of this country still packs a punch.
 I’d even claim that Portugal should be your first solo trip.
 Yes, it’s that amazing of a vacation.